 - a.
 An application will be required annually.
 College of Pharmacy Scholarships are available after completion of the first professional year and thereafter. - b.
-The applicant must also be in good academic standing to be eligible. - c.
-The Awards will range in value depending on the availability of funds.

-d.
-The Scholarship Committee will determine the recipients.
+The applicant must be in good academic standing to be eligible. - c.
+The Awards will range in value depending on the availability of funds. - d.
+The Scholarship Committee determines all recipients.